- Home

 The bones

-- contain bone marrow, which produces and stores new blood cells
+- containing bone marrow, which stores and produces new blood cells

-- store proteins, minerals and nutrients, such as calcium.
+- storing proteins, minerals and nutrients, such as calcium.

 Bones are made up of different parts, including a hard, outer layer (known as cortical or compact bone) and a spongy inner core (known as trabecular or cancellous bone).
-The bone marrow is found in this spongy core.
+Bone marrow – a substance containing fat and blood stem cells that can become red blood cells, white blood cells, or platelets – is found in this spongy core.

-Osteoblasts create new bone and osteoclasts break down old bone.
-Normal bone is constantly going through a process called remodelling, in which old bone is broken down and replaced with new bone.
+Normal bone is constantly going through a process called remodelling, or turnover, in which old bone is broken down and replaced with new bone.

 Bones of the body